AchelDrinker/AchelDrinker/README.md

 </div>

-## 🧠 Data Scientist & Machine Learning Engineer
+## 🧠 Data Developer & Machine Learning Engineer

-I'm a passionate data scientist and machine learning engineer focused on turning data into actionable insights and building intelligent systems.
+I'm passionate by data science and machine learning focused on turning data into actionable insights and building intelligent systems.
 With a strong foundation in statistics, mathematics, and programming, I specialize in developing machine learning models that solve real-world problems.

 ### 🛠️ Tech Stack